Slurm

 To allocate exclusive resource for each task, you need to run each

-command inside the Batch file.
+task with a srun command inside the Batch file.

 You will need to specify: